 - (a) Basic Requirement.
-Beginning with the applicable effective dates, a manufacturer must comply with the following requirements: - (4a) Deficit Generation. \Starting with the 2024 model year, a manufacturer shall annually incur deficits based on the manufacturer's annual sales volume of on-road vehicles produced and delivered for sale in California.
-Deficits are incurred when the on-road vehicle is sold to the ultimate purchaser in California.
-The aggregate number of deficits incurred annually must be matched with a minimum of the same number of ZEV and NZEV credits as calculated in section 1963.2 and determine compliance as described in section 1963.3. - (A) Pickup Exclusion. \Sales of complete pickup trucks in the Class 2b-3 group are excluded from the annual sales volume when determining deficits generated until the 2027 model year.
-If vehicles cannot be identified as being sold as complete pickups by the vehicle identification number (VIN), the vehicles must be included in the annual sales volume. - (Bb) Deficit Calculation.
+Beginning with the applicable effective dates, a manufacturer must comply with the following requirements: - (1) Deficit Generation.
+Starting with the 2024 model year, a manufacturer shall annually incur deficits based on the manufacturer's annual sales volume.
+The aggregate number of deficits incurred annually must be matched with a minimum of the same number of ZEV and NZEV credits as calculated in section 1963.2 and determine compliance as described in section 1963.3.

+- (A) Pickup Exclusion.
+Sales of complete pickup trucks in the Class 2b-3 group are excluded from the annual sales volume when determining deficits generated until the 2027 model year.
+If vehicles cannot be identified as being sold as complete pickups by the vehicle identification number (VIN), the vehicles must be included in the annual sales volume. - (B) Deficit Calculation.
 Deficits shall be calculated each model year.
-For each on-road vehicle group, the annual deficit is calculated as the sum of the product of the model year percentage requirement from Table A-1, and the appropriate weight class modifier for each vehicle from Table A-2.
-Every model year, the deficits generated by each vehicle are summed for each vehicle group.
+For each vehicle group, the annual deficit is calculated as the sum of the product of the model year percentage requirement from Table A-1, and the appropriate weight class modifier for each vehicle from Table A-2.